Table of Contents_

 Those photographers who have used a basic digital camera know the simplicity with which those devices work.
 Point.
 Shoot.
 Done.
 Those looking for a higher-quality camera, such as a DSLR camera, know they’ll have to sacrifice some of that simplicity to achieve better image quality.
 The Nikon Coolpix S9700 – Best Thin Zoom Travel Camera is a good example.
 Before you begin seeking a more advanced camera though, you’ll be well served to answer the question: What is a DSLR camera?

-DSLR is short for digital Single Reflex Lens, or digital SLR, camera.
+DSLR is short for a digital Single Reflex Lens, or digital SLR, camera.
 A DSLR differs from other types of modern digital cameras in terms of the technology and components used to create the image.

 A DSLR borrows its basic design from SLR 35mm film cameras that dominated the camera market for many decades.
 The DSLR camera uses a mirror to block the light traveling through the lens from reaching the image sensor, redirecting it toward the viewfinder, where a pentaprism mirror reflects it through the viewfinder window, so you can see it.
 (In the SLR film camera, the mirror blocked the light from striking the film, rather than the image sensor.)
+Additionally, if the image isn’t clear, you may have to clean the DSLR’s mirror.
+Not keeping it clean can also prevent the horizontal split focus on a digital camera.

 When you press the DSLR’s shutter button, the mirror lifts out of the way, allowing the light to reach the image sensor, recording the digital photo.
 The process of the mirror lifting out of place and then returning to its position, all of which usually occurs in a fraction of a second, may cause a clicking or slapping sound from the mirror’s movement.
 This mode is called the DSLR’s Viewfinder mode.
+Alternatively, if the camera delays while taking pictures there might be a bigger issue to investigate.

 When working in the DSLR’s Live View mode, you’ll be able to see the scene on the display screen, as the mirror lifts out of the way continuously.
 However, the DSLR camera works more slowly in Live View mode than it does when using Viewfinder mode.
 When a DSLR records a movie, it must work in Live View mode.

 A DSLR camera offers a host of advantages over other kinds of digital cameras, smartphone cameras, and even film cameras.
-If you’ve ever wondered about a DSLR camera versus a point and shoot camera, some of the DSLR camera advantages include:
+If you’ve ever wondered about a DSLR camera versus a point-and-shoot camera, some of the DSLR camera advantages include:

 The list of manufacturers who offer DSLR cameras is not very long, led by stalwarts Nikon and Canon.
 Some camera makers seeking to offer advanced interchangeable lens cameras have chosen to not compete with the top two manufacturers in the DSLR category and have turned their attention to mirrorless interchangeable lens cameras (or ILCs).